 Koch’s unique business approach stems from his T3 philosophy – talent, teamwork and technology.
 It is a philosophy that encourages employee participation, rewards teamwork and relies on scientific research to make calculated risks.
 Koch used the T3 philosophy to win the 1992 America’s Cup, the most coveted prize in sailing.
 In addition to winning sailing’s highest honor, Koch is a four time world sailing champion.

 Born in Wichita, Kansas, Koch is a graduate of Culver Military Academy.
 He received a bachelors of science, master’s and doctoral degree in chemical engineering from Massachusetts Institute of Technology.
 While at MIT, Koch was elected to engineering honor societies, Tau Beta Pi and Sigma Chi.
 He also was the recipient of the Roger de Friez Hunneman Prize, awarded to outstanding scholarship and research in chemical engineering.

 Koch's world class art collection has been the subject of numerous exhibitions and he has loaned many masterpieces to museums around the world.
-He is a strong supporter of the magnet arts programs in the public schools and is the founder of Oxbridge Academy of the Palm Beaches, an innovative private high school located in West Palm Beach.
+He is a strong supporter of the magnet arts programs in the public schools and is the founder of Oxbridge Academy, an innovative private high school located in West Palm Beach.
 He has served on the boards of the Museum of Fine Arts, University Hospital, the Smithsonian Museum for American Art, the President’s Circle for the National Academy of Arts, Science and Medicine, and chaired the Crime Commission for the State of Kansas.